Skip to main content

 We know that every transfer student has a different story.
 Some students transfer after 1 or 2 years at an institution they started right out of high school, while others take time off school to work, raise families, or have other experiences.
 Whether you are continuing your education or returning after a long break, we encourage you to apply and share your story with us.

-What if I can't take 2 semesters of science prior to my target transfer date?
+What if I can't take 2 science courses prior to my target transfer date?
 Can I still apply?

-You can still apply even if you haven’t taken two semesters of a lab based science.
+You can still apply even if you haven’t taken two lab-based science courses.
 Sometimes students (particularly those who are planning to transfer after just one year to USC) are unable to take two semesters of science.
 That said, if you have the time in your schedule to take science – you should.
+Most competitive applicants will have at least two lab science course completed or in-progress when they apply.

 *Note that computer science students may also take programming courses instead of, or in addition to, lab-based science courses before applying to transfer to USC.
 Please visit the section on programming courses for more information.